shrinidhi111/blog/_posts/2020-08-01-my-first-post.md

 ---

 ## Welcome
-My name is Shrinidhi.
+Hi there!

 This is my static page for my blog posts.

+Brace yourself for a series of completely unrelated posts from the attics of my brain.